TDMST Weekly Round-Up: 2017.07.01

 Since the accident happened at about 12:30 a.m., I suspect that the driver was tired or fell asleep at the wheel.

-If you find that you're getting sleepy, park in the first available safe and legal place to do so until you're alert once more.
+that you're getting sleepy, park in the first available safe and legal place to do so until you're alert once more.

 7. Congratulations to Larry Gorby, who was named "Grand Champion of the West Virginia Trucking Association's 61st annual Truck Driving Championship" for his accomplishment!